cage433/maker/README.md

 Purpose
 -------

 Maker is a scala build tool, written out of frustration with the complexity of SBT.
-It performs similar tasks, namely compile, test, publish etc - its main aim is to speed up the code/compile/test cycle.
+It performs similar tasks, namely compile, test, publish etc - however it isn't a monad transformation tool, it has no DSL.
+Its main aim is simply to speed up the code/compile/test cycle.

 Installation
 ------------
+Simply download and run the maker [script](maker.py) in the directory in which your project will live.
+If no project is present then a simple project will be created.
+Further examples of projects can be seen in
-Maker bootstraps itself from a single script (link here).
+Maker bootstraps itself [from a single script](maker.py).
 For a more detailed description see [Installation](markdown/Installation.md)

 Creating a project